 Just a few days after the Luxembourg Pride Week, a week dedicated to the queer community where attention is drawn to the experiences and demands of the LGBTIQ+ community and access to queer culture is provided, we are deeply saddened to witness organized hatred directed towards members of the LGBTIQ+ community on various occasions.

 Another, far more dramatic example is an event organized by the public library of the city of Esch, which has planned a reading with Luxembourgish drag artist Tatta Tom this year.
-Tatta Tom’s readings aim to inspire younger audiences to treat others with respect and tolerance and to embrace diversity.
-The comments that have emerged, including those in response to calls from a municipal councilor from the ADR, lack any form of constructive and respectful argumentation and may, in many cases, be of criminal relevance.
+Tatta Tom’s readings aim to inspire younger audiences to treat others with respect and tolerance and The comments that have emerged, including those in response to calls from a municipal councilor from the ADR, lack any form of constructive and respectful argumentation and may, in many cases, be of criminal relevance.
 Some comments and personal messages to the artist contain calls for hatred, and some even constitute threats of violence and murder.

 The extent and content of these reactions illustrate a certain part of the public’s susceptibility to the opinions and messages of right-wing conservative politicians.
 It is evident that they have adopted the narratives of Germany’s AfD or the US alt-right movement to fuel the notion that drag readings could lead to the premature sexualization of children.
 Not only the circumstances and facts of the reading itself, but also empirical research prove that there is no such thing as premature sexualization.
 Ultimately, such events involve the reading of child-friendly literature.
 The deliberate connection or conflation of drag readings with events of supposedly questionable sexual nature demonstrates malicious intent.